Josh Donaldson Player Props: Yankees vs. Red Sox

 Josh Donaldson At The Plate

-- Donaldson has five home runs and three walks while hitting .171.
+- Donaldson is hitting .154 with five home runs and three walks.

-- Donaldson has had a base hit in five of 11 games this year, and multiple hits once.
+- In five of 12 games this year, Donaldson has picked up at least one hit, including one game with multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.